Indigenous education: Schooling the World

 The director and editor of the film Carol Black writes, "One of the most profound changes that occurs when modern schooling is introduced into traditional societies around the world is a radical shift in the locus of power and control over learning from children, families, and communities to ever more centralized systems of authority."
 Black continues by explaining that in many non-modernized societies, children learn in a variety of ways, including free play or interaction with multiple children, immersion in nature, and directly helping adults with work and communal activities.
 "They learn by experience, experimentation, trial and error, by independent observation of nature and human behavior, and through voluntary community sharing of information, story, song, and ritual."
 Most importantly, local elders and traditional knowledge systems are autonomous in comparison to a strict Western education model.
 Adults have little control over children's "moment-to-moment movements and choices."

-Once learning is institutionalized, both the freedom of the individual and his/her respect for the elder's wisdom are ruined.
-"Family and community are sidelined…The teacher has control over the child, the school district has control over the teacher, the state has control over the district, and increasingly, systems of national standards and funding create national control over states."
-When Indigenous knowledge is seen as inferior to a standard school curriculum, an emphasis is placed on an individual's success in a broader consumer culture instead of on an ability to survive in his/her own environment.
+Once learning is institutionalized, both the freedom of the individual and their respect for the elder's wisdom are ruined.
+"Family and community are sidelined...The teacher has control over the child, the school district has control over the teacher, the state has control over the district, and increasingly, systems of national standards and funding create national control over states."
+When Indigenous knowledge is seen as inferior to a standard school curriculum, an emphasis is placed on an individual's success in a broader consumer culture instead of on an ability to survive in their own environment.
 Black concludes with a comment, "We assume that this central authority, because it is associated with something that seems like an unequivocal good – 'education' – must itself be fundamentally good, a sort of benevolent dictatorship of the intellect."
 From a Western perspective, centralized control over learning is natural and consistent with the principles of freedom and democracy; and yet, it is this same centralized system or method of discipline that does not take into account the individual, which in the end stamps out local cultures.

-Colonialism & Western methods of learning
+Colonialism and Western methods of learning

-The education system in the Americas reinforces western cultures, prior knowledge and learning experiences which leads to the marginalization and oppression of various other cultures.
+Education systems in the Americas reinforce Western cultures, prior knowledge, and learning experiences, which leads to the marginalization and oppression of various other cultures.
 Teaching students primarily through European perspectives results in non-European students believing that their cultures have not contributed to the knowledge of societies.
 Often, Indigenous students resist learning because they do not want to be oppressed or labeled as 'incapable of learning' due to neo-colonial knowledge and teaching.
-The act of Decolonization would greatly benefit Indigenous students and other marginalized students because it involves the deconstruction of engagement with the values, beliefs and habits of Europeans.
+The act of decolonization would greatly benefit Indigenous students and other marginalized students because it involves the deconstruction of engagement with the values, beliefs and habits of Europeans.

-Pedagogical approaches to Indigenous education
+Pedagogical approaches

 Decentralization requires a shift in education that steps away from Western practices.
 The following are pedagogical approaches aimed at empowering Indigenous students and Indigenous communities through education that does not rely on western culture.